So I’ve spent some time deciding whether to actually write this article or not. I’ve wondered if it would actually help any of you out there.

 Step 7 | I Sold My Car

-But, considering I had so much debt – I knew that if I could cut my car loan in half, then I’d be one step closer to becoming debt free.
+And I knew that if I could cut my car loan in half, then I’d be one step closer to becoming debt free.

 My dad and I took the car to a mechanic for an inspection before I agreed to buy it (always do this!) and this little car has been with me ever since.